 - STEMS.
-Deep green, cylindrical, wiry (reaching up to 5 mm in diam.) and provided with recurved prickles.
+Stems are deep green, cylindrical, wiry (reaching up to 5 mm in diam.) and provided with recurved thorns.
 Cross section with typical monocot configuration of discrete bicollateral vascular bundles.
 Nodal areas sometimes producing aerial roots. - 2.
 EXUDATES.
-Odorless and colorless. - 3.
+Exudates are odorless and colorless. - 3.
 CLIMBING MECHANISM.
 All climbing species of Herreria are twiners. - 4.
 LEAVES.
-Simple, exstipulate, and fasciculate, with entire margins, parallel venation, and short petioled or sessile.
+Leaves are simple, exstipulate, and fasciculate, with entire margins, parallel venation, and short petioled or sessile.
 Leaves fascicles accompanied by 1-5 membranous or papery cataphylls. - 5.
 INFLORESCENCES.
-Ascending or spreading, axillary, simple or compound racemes, with flowers in lateral, small fascicles. - 6.
+Inflorescences, ascending or spreading, axillary, simple or compound racemes, with flowers in lateral, small fascicles. - 6.
 FLOWERS.
 Actinomorphic, bisexual.
 Tepals yellowish or greenish white, cucullate, and papillose, of similar size and shape, partly connate at base, erect or reflexed at apex.
-Stamens as many as and opposing the tepals; filaments free adnate to the base of tepals.

-Gynoecium superior, syncarpous, 3-carpellate, the style elongated, the stigmas trilobed; placentation axial, ovules 4-6 per carpel.

-- 7. FRUITS.
+Stamens as many as, and opposing the tepals; filaments free adnate to the base of tepals.
+Gynoecium superior, syncarpous, 3-carpellate, the style elongated, the stigmas trilobed; placentation axial, ovules 4-6 per carpel. - 7.
+FRUITS.
 Trigonous, loculicidal, green capsules. - 8.
 SEEDS.
-1-3 per locule, black, with marginal short wing.
+Seeds 1-3 per locule, black, with marginal short wing.